-28. The Appellate Tribunal has expressed the opinion that the administration of the holy communion by deacons is consistent with the Constitution of the Anglican Church of Australia.
+20. The Appellate Tribunal has expressed the opinion that the administration of the holy communion by deacons is consistent with the Constitution of the Anglican Church of Australia.
 However, for a change in the law of this Church to become effective, they expressed the view that a canon of General Synod would be required to authorise such a practice.
 It is the contention of this paper that such a General Synod canon exists.
 The Ordination Service for Deacons Canon 1985 expressly authorises the deacon to assist the priest in the administration of the sacraments.
-Such assistance it is argued equally applies to holy communion as it applies to baptism; and there is no
+Such assistance equally applies to holy communion as it applies to baptism; and there is no dispute that a deacon can administer baptism in its entirety.
+It is therefore competent for the Archbishop of Sydney to license a deacon to assist the priest in the administration of holy communion as well as baptism, if the deacon has been ordained in accordance with the schedule of the 1985 Canon.